inciteful-xyz/inciteful-docs/power-users.md

 * the `seed papers` have a distance of `1`
 * papers which either cite or are cited by the `seed papers` have a distance of `2`

-For a better understanding, head over to the [how does Inciteful work](how-does-it-work) page.
+For a better understanding, head over to the [Paper Discovery Explained](paper-disovery-explained) page.

 # BibTeX
 Inciteful supports both [BibTeX](faq#what-is-a-bibtex-file) importing as well as exporting.
 The import functionality is used to seed a graph and the export functionality is used to save papers that are of interest to you.